-- 41 to 60 points: Yellow flag – there is probably value to at least considering an as-a-Service model
+- 21 to 40 points: Yellow flag – there is probably value to at least considering a XaaS model

-- 61 to 80 points: Orange flag – you need to seriously consider an as-a-Service model for your business
+- 41 to 60 points: Orange flag – you need to seriously consider a XaaS model for your business

-- 81 to 100 points: Red flag – you are getting your lunch eaten – time is of the essence
+- 61 to 80 points: Red flag – you are getting your lunch eaten – time is of the essence!

 Keep in mind that your potential buyers or clients are often experiencing the flip-side of many of these issues.
 It is usually when motivations and value are misaligned between buyers and sellers that markets (and businesses) are most inefficient, growing the slowest, and are least profitable.
 Such a situation needs to be addressed to benefit both parties!